mhasan011/Assignment-9/README.md

 # Malware Collected:
 I didn't find the malwares yet.
 However, I am gonna keep up the honeypots couple of hours more.
 If I find any malware, I'll update here.

+Update: I found some for snort(honeypot-2) but didn't get dor dionaea yet.
+I attaced a screenshot.

 # Sessions JSON:

 /session.json